 If you are looking exclusively for an adult-only hotel and never expect to see a child, I suggest considering a different adult-only resort.
 You will run into children when you leave the adult side.

-Due to the pandemic, they are 50% capacity or less, as I write this post.
-Making our experience, pretty fabulous.
+Due to the aftermath of 2020, they are at 50% capacity or less as I write this post.
+Making our experience pretty fabulous.
 We never felt at any point that the resort was overbooked or crowded.

 I have a feeling I would have had a different experience finding seats on the beach if the resort was a full capacity.
 We did pay for butler service that reserved our seats every morning.
-When we’d get there early, most of the beach chairs were already taken.
+When we arrived early, most of the beach chairs were already taken.

 Overall, we had a wonderful week at the Hilton La Romana.
-The resort is impeccably clean, absolutely gorgeous and the landscape throughout is a work of art.
+The resort is impeccably clean and absolutely gorgeous.
+The landscape throughout is a work of art.

-All the staff we came in contact with were so incredibly kind, warm, and helpful.
-Some would go above and beyond for the smallest things.
-Like running to the next closest bar to get hubby coffee because they didn’t have any at the restaurant.
+All the staff we interacted with were incredibly kind, warm, and helpful.
+Some would go above and beyond for the smallest things, like running to the next closest bar to get hubby coffee because they didn’t have any at the restaurant.